xavctn/img2table/README.md

 >    <dt>subscription_key : str, optional, default <code>None</code></dt>
 >    <dd style="font-style: italic;">Azure Cognitive Services subscription key.
 If None, inferred from the <code>COMPUTER_VISION_SUBSCRIPTION_KEY</code> environment variable.</dd>
 > </dl>

 </details>

 ---

 ### Table extraction <a name="table-extract"></a>

+`img2table` can identify tables without OCR.
+OCR is only required when you want to extract the text content of table cells.

-Multiple tables can be extracted at once from a PDF page/ an image using the `extract_tables` method of a document.
+Multiple tables can be extracted at once from a PDF page / an image using the `extract_tables` method of a document.

 ```python
 from img2table.ocr import TesseractOCR